 Wow.
 At least the people I meet have the grace to only think it, not say it out loud.
 Thanks to Volkan for the link!

 The image of the fruit bat in the headers of this site is adapted from an image in the public domain, which was originally published in the 1911 Webster’s Unabridged Dictionary (published by Merriam Webster, Springfield, MA).
 Why a fruit bat?
 Well, I’m fond of them, and the domain name (‘rousette’) is the New Caledonian French name for the fruit bat — the only endemic mammal in New Caledonia.

 I re-started my love of static publishing with nanoc, then moved to Octopress, which I still think is one of the best, easiest and most beautiful ways to start with static publishing.
-I am now using Pelican and really enjoying it, but given my well-documented weakness for fiddling with systems, I’m sure I’ll eventually succumb to trying out the next new and shiny system!
+I also used Pelican for a while but for several years I have been using Hugo.
+Hugo is blazingly fast, even with thousands of posts, and I find the method of templating easy to understand and tweak.

-I post photos on flickr, and occasionally post interesting snippets I come across on a tumblelog called slipstream.
+I post photos on flickr, and do short-form blogging on my micro.blog.
 At the bottom of these pages you can also find links to other services on which I share my bookmarks, reading habits and so on.
-One of these days I’ll get around to writing scripts to pull information from those services in a ‘Lifestream’ page again.

 Contact me and tell me where I’m going wrong (or even where I might be going right).
 Note: if you are rude or abusive I will give you one of my Granny’s patented Hard Stares!